carpentries/instructor-training/episodes/01-welcome.md

 We also do not discuss how to develop lessons.
-Many of the ideas we present can be applied to lesson development, and we will briefly touch on a method of lesson design called "Reverse Instructional Design", but it won't be an emphasis of this particular course.
+Many of the ideas we present can be applied to lesson development, and we will briefly touch on a method of lesson design called "Reverse Instructional Design", but it will not be an emphasis of this particular course.

 If there's a particular topic that you would like us to address, let the trainers